rails/rails/guides/source/action_text_overview.md

 <% end %>
 ```

-This will display a Trix editor that provides the functionality to [create and update your rich text](action_text_overview.html#removing-or-adding-trix-styles) accordingly.
+This will display a Trix editor that provides the functionality to create and update your rich text accordingly.
+Later we'll go into details about [how to update the styles for the editor](action_text_overview.html#removing-or-adding-trix-styles).

 Finally, to ensure that you can accept updates from the editor, you will need to permit the referenced attribute as a parameter in the relevant controller: